WenhuiCaii/Austraila_heat-air-health_GWRF/README.md

 # Austraila_heat-air-health_GWRF
-This repository is for paper "Unpacking the inter- and intra-urban disparity of the effect of heat and air quality on health in Australia ".
+This repository is for paper "Unpacking the inter- and intra-urban disparity of the effect of heat and air quality on health in Australia ". [paper link](https://doi.org/10.1016/j.scitotenv.2023.162005)

 The Local Geographical Weighted Random Forest Model was employed to explore the importance of heat and air quality to physical and mental health in Australia referring to [Geographical random forests: a spatial extension of the random forest algorithm to address spatial heterogeneity in remote sensing and population modelling](https://www.tandfonline.com/doi/full/10.1080/10106049.2019.1595177).
 Geographical Weighted Random Forest (GRF) is based on the concept of spatially varying coefficient models (Fotheringham et al. 2003) where a global process becomes a decomposition of several local sub-models and can be used as a predictive and/or explanatory tool.
 The code are based on R and set Melbourne as example [localGWRF_mel](https://github.com/WenhuiCaii/Austraila_heat-air-health_GWRF/blob/main/localGWRF_Mel.Rmd).